JerryX1110/RPCMVOS/README.md

 ## Limitation & Directions for further exploration in VOS!

-Although the numbers on some semi-VOS benchmarks are somehow extremely high, many problems still remain for further exploration and solving.
+Although the numbers on some semi-VOS benchmarks are somehow extremely high, many problems still remain for further exploration.

 I think those who take a look at this repo are likely to be researching in the field related to segmentation or tracking.